jenkins-x/jx-git-operator/README.md

 ### Running

 You can run the `jx-git-operator` locally on the command line if you want.
-All jobs are triggered as Kubernetes Jobs; it is just the git polling which runs locally.
+Actions will be created as Kubernetes Jobs even if you run the binary locally - it is just the git polling which runs locally.

 Download the [x-git-operator binary](https://github.com/jenkins-x/x-git-operator/releases) for your operating system and add it to your `$PATH`.